abyssDS/sfmlWiki/Tutorial:-SFML-for-iOS.md

 * Set the first line, "Where is the source code:", to `/Users/[username]/Documents/Libraries/SFML`
 * Set the second line, "Where to build the binaries:", to `/Users/[username]/Documents/Libraries/SFML/build/ios/`

+* **For SFML 2.4.2 and earlier:**
-Next, click on the "Add Entry" button, and add a BOOL named `IOS` and set it to true (check the "Value" textbox).
+  * Click on the "Add Entry" button, and add a BOOL named `IOS` and set it to true (check the "Value" textbox).
 Press OK.

-Click the "Configure" button, and in the pop-up window, choose "Xcode" as the generator for this project.
-Use the default native compilers.
-You should now have a window that looks like this:
+  * Click the "Configure" button.
+  * In the pop-up window, choose "Xcode" as the generator for this project.
+Select "Use the default native compilers".
+* **For SFML 2.5.0 and later:**
+  * Click the "Configure" button.
+  * In the pop-up window, choose "Xcode" as the generator for this project.
+Select "Specify toolchain file for cross-compiling".
+Press Continue.
+  * Set the "Specify the Toolchain file" line to `/Users/[username]/Documents/Libraries/SFML/cmake/toolchains/iOS.toolchain.cmake`
+* You should now have a window that looks like this:
 ![CMake 3](http://i.imgur.com/F6Pgxcm.png)
 * Expand the `CMAKE` option and set `CMAKE_INSTALL_PREFIX` to `/Users/[username]/Documents/Libraries/SFML/build/ios-install`
-  * Note: The reason we specify this instead of keeping the default `/usr/local/` is because, as of writing this, it seems that for some people CMake will fail because of a lack of proper writing permissions to that folder.
+  * Note: The reason we specify this instead of keeping the default `/usr/local/` is because, as of writing this, it seems that CMake will fail for some people because of a lack of proper writing permissions to that folder.
 * Click "Configure" a second time.

 Finally, press "Generate".
 This will create an Xcode project called "SFML.xcodeproj" inside `SFML/build/ios`.